BloingoGames/Documentation/README.md

 | Jake | Development Lead | 20% | Feature implementation, UI programming, QA |
 | Plato | Data & Analytics Lead | 20% | User testing, data analysis, marketing |
 | Francis | Business & Community Lead | 20% | Project management, marketing, community engagement |

+## **6.4 Financial Documentation - *I think this will go in 3.3***

+ a financially sound approach for bringing "Just Snap" to the market with risk being minimised and giving it great potential for return on investment

+This funding strategy presents a financially sound approach for bringing "Just Snap" to the market with risk being minimised and giving it great potential for return on investment.

+By leveraging our team's existing expertise, university resources, and the demonstrated  interest in a game combining card and rhythm elements, we believe Bloingo Games represents an attractive investment opportunity.

+**6.6 Limitations and Constraints**

+1. **Early Store Page:**
+    - Create a steam store page as soon as possible, with high quality production grade marketing material
+    - Appeal to Steam’s recommendation algorithm by garnering ‘Wishlist’ subscriptions prior to release.
+2. **Live playtesting event**:
+    - Invite others to play the game in its MVP state 2 weeks prior to release, noting direct feedback on our product.
+    - Keep in touch with attendees by providing weekly updates based on community feedback, email and Discord notifications, as well as directing them to our other socials.
+    - Focus on building a dedicated player community with a dedicated Discord server, Instagram and TikTok channels.

+**6.6 Limitations and Constraints**

 ## Shit To Delete or Incorporate: